ubccr/ccrdocs/pages/hpc/jobs.md

 ## Node Features

 Users do not need to specify much information if they do not care where their job runs or on what hardware.
 Slurm uses the default information from your account, the cluster, and the partition to run a job.
 If you need more than the default, you can specify hardware requirements using the Slurm `--constraint` directive in a batch script or using the `Node Features` field in OnDemand app forms.
 You can specify CPU type such as `INTEL` or `AMD` or more specific CPU models such as `CPU-Gold-6230`.
 GPU types can be specified with `A40`, `A100`, `H100`, `GH200`, or `V100`.
-High speed interconnect networks can be requested with the `IB` (Infiniband) tag.
+[High speed interconnect](#mpi) networks can be also be requested.
 Additional node features include machine room rack locations and funding sources (i.e. NIH and MRI).
-To specify more than one feature, use the `&` sign between them (i.e. `--constraint=INTEL&IB` will request nodes with Intel CPUs and the Infiniband high speed network).
+To specify more than one feature, use the `&` sign between them (i.e. `--constraint=INTEL&ICE-LAKE-IB` will request nodes with Intel CPUs and the ICE-LAKE-IB Infiniband high speed network).
 To request a node with one feature or another, use the `|` symbol between them (i.e. `--constraint=CPU-Gold-6330|CPU-Gold-6230` will request nodes with either the Intel 6230 or 6330 CPU, but not a node with the 6130 CPU).

 !!!
 Tip
     The less you specify, the sooner your job is likely to run because you are not narrowing your pool of compute nodes to run on with specific criteria.